-I received an email from a woman I’ll call “Jenny”.
-Jenny is in quite an unempowering situation, being married to a man that simply doesn’t care about her.
+I received an email from a woman I’ll call “Jenny.”
+Jenny is in quite an unempowering situation, being married to a man who simply doesn’t care about her.
 He makes decisions without her, dismisses her, disrespects her, basically does anything he wants, and also expects her to do what he wants.

 Jenny is in an unhappy marriage.